larsid/fogbed/README.md

 - Creates a wrapper script at `/usr/local/bin/fogbed` that allows executing Python scripts with Fogbed's virtual environment from any directory.
 - Creates a symbolic link to Mininet's `mn` executable at `/usr/local/bin/mn`, making it globally accessible.

-### 7. Systemd Service Configuration (Optional)
+### 7. Systemd Service Configuration

-By default, the script configures a `systemd` service called `fogbed-worker.service`.
-This service ensures that a Fogbed worker process runs in the background and is automatically restarted in case of failures.
-The creation of this service can be disabled with the `-systemd-disabled` flag.
+By default, the script configures a systemd service called `fogbed-worker.service`.
+This service turns your machine into a "worker node" that can be remotely controlled by a Fogbed distributed emulation experiment.
+It ensures that the Fogbed worker process runs as root in the background and is automatically restarted in case of failures.
+This service is not necessary if you only intend to run local experiments or if your machine is used only to control a distributed experiment (rather than acting as a worker node).
+The creation of this service can be disabled with the -systemd-disabled flag.

 ## Script Options